Freelance Stage Lighting Technician - The Inside Story

 • Time Off – There nothing like having no work in the diary for post-Christmas depression.

-So, can I make my first million as a freelance lighting tech?
+So, can I make my first million as a freelance lighting technician?

 It’s unlikely.
 Many people think that being on a decent daily rate (how you charge for your time as a tech) means that you must be raking it in.
 The reason that freelancers “seem” to be paid so well is that is to compensate for the level of risk of being a self employed.
 Don’t forget that they have to pay tax, national insurance and other business costs too.
 And there is a limit to how much a freelance lighting tech can earn.
 There are only 365 days in a year – you do the math.
 Depending on your particular stage lighting business, it can be hard to fill up every day of the week.
 Gigs are often all on at the same time and you can only do one at a time (well, mostly).